komradebob/ring_light_controller/README.md

 # ring_light_controller
 Ring Light Controller

-A While back I was inspired by the 'Lights Aziz' project to build a ring light controller for a microscope.
+A while back I was inspired by the 'Lights Aziz' project to build a ring light controller for a microscope.
 While ordering up some WS2812 LEDs to build my own variant, I came across pre built rings of LEDS on eBay.
 Ordered a few up, and here we are.

 This is a project to drive a microscope ring light created from a strip of WS2811/2812 LEDs using a DigiSpark Arduino clone.